 Now that you have your Purpose Statement and clear objectives for your AGM, set an agenda and circulate in advance.
 Certainly this is more important in the case of a virtual meeting, when you can’t hand it out prior to the start.

 Make sure you include the video conferencing link, date and time in every key piece of communication.
 If you require attendees to vote consider this when choosing a video platform.
 Zoom allows polling.
 Remember hosts and co-hosts are not able to vote in polls themselves.
+Slido is simple to use and ideal for Q&A and polling.
 Google Meet is also coming soon with polling and Q&A features.

 Classlist community events now includes a video link where you can add your zoom meeting or google meet details.
 You can also ask questions of your attendees in advance of your meeting.
 Automatic meeting reminders are also sent out to ensure you get a good turn out.